-Isotherms (contours and shading every 5°F) Winds (arrow length proportional to speed in knots).
+Isotherms (contours and shading every 5°F) Wind barbs (knots) for the above map.

-Fronts are located along zones of strong temperature contrast that coincide with an abrupt change in the wind direction.
-Can you find such a zone where colder air is replacing warmer air?
-That would be near the position of the cold front.
-Where warmer air is replacing colder air?
+Fronts are located in a zone of strong temperature contrast that coincides with an abrupt change in the wind direction.
+Can you find such a zone where colder air is replacing warmer air ... that is where the isotherms are tightly packed and the wind is blowing strongly from colder air to warmer air?
+The leading edge of that zone where the wind changes direction abruptly over a short distance (a wind shift) would be near the position of the cold front.
+Can you find such a zone where warmer air is replacing colder air air ... specifically, where the isotherms are tightly packed and the wind is blowing strongly from colder air to warmer air?
 That would be near the warm front.

 The center of the low is located close to where the winds spiral counterclockwise inward and converge toward a point.
+Look at the both the analyses above and especially the stations reports on the prior two pages.
 Do you see such a region on the above map where the winds spiral inward to a point?
 Look carefully, there is one!